 To better understand how these three components can work together to bring about self-healing in an IT system, let us take a practical example.

 Consider an AEM system which has been deployed for content management.
 During the first week of every month, content authors are very active authoring and publishing their content in AEM forms.
 You observe that, quite often, the CPU utilization becomes high due to the high volume of transactions.
 This often results in the AEM systems being down or inaccessible, interrupting the content authors and eventually impacting the business.
 This is the system and the failure that it faces.

-Here, you can monitor your AEM system performance deploying a PowerShell script which can monitor CPU utilization every 10 minutes, as well as observe the variance from predefined healthy parameters.
-Let us assume that the permissible CPU utilization limit as defined in the PowerShell scripts is 80%, and anything higher is reported as a variance.
+Here, you can monitor your AEM system performance deploying a shell script which can monitor CPU utilization every 10 minutes, as well as observe the variance from predefined healthy parameters.
+Let us assume that the permissible CPU utilization limit as defined in the shell scripts is 80%, and anything higher is reported as a variance.
 Now, the scripts deployed should be able to validate the variance with a certain degree of confidence.
 In this case, it can be easily done by verifying that consecutive 2-minute CPU usage has crossed the threshold of 80%.
-Once the variance is validated, the PowerShell scripts should also be aware knowing what needs to be done to trigger the restore service.
+Once the variance is validated, the shell scripts should also be aware knowing what needs to be done to trigger the restore service.
 This is the monitoring & discovery mechanism of the self-healing system.

 The restore service, here, could simply be a script which can collect the necessary log information and restart the AEM services in a controlled way within the clustered environment.
 This prevents system outage and large-scale service disruption, thus minimizing the loss of business and consumer goodwill.

 What kind of self-healing should you opt for: Different types of self-healing systems